rutuja1302/BasicProjects/README.md

 23. Hangman Game - This is version of the classic letter guessing game called Hangman.
 User will be shown a set of blank letters that match a word and user have to guess what these letters are to reveal the hidden word.
 If the user guesses a wrong letter then the program hangs the man otherwise the user wins!
 24. Currency Formatter - User will enter a double-precision number, denoting an amount of money, use the NumberFormat class' getCurrecyInstance method to convert the input into different currencies.
 25. Binary Numbers - Given a base-10 integer(n), convert it to binary (base-2).
 Then find and print the base-10 integer denoting the maximum number of consecutive 1's in n's binary representation.
+26. Substring comparison - Given a string 's', and an integer 'k', perform a program that finds the lexicographically smallest and largest substrings of length k.